aditidankar/PyTicTacToe/README.md

             1|2|3

   - To play the game, the players need to enter the numbers corresponding to the grid numbers shown in the above figure to mark their move
-  - After each move the board will be printed out to show their move on the grid
+  - After each move the updated board will be printed out to show their move on the grid
-  - The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row will be the winner
+  - The player who succeeds in placing three of their marks in a horizontal, vertical, or diagonal row will win